The Tejpal rape case verdict and the Goa court quest for the ‘ideal’ sexual assault victim

 The survivor has all through her testimony maintained that her decision to remain at the festival was due to the fact that she wanted to carry out her professional responsibilities and feared that she may lose her job if she failed to do so.
 For the survivor, a young journalist who had been given a very important task of attending to the most important guest of the festival, leaving the forum abruptly would be an abdication of duty.

-However, the court does not seem to this this is plausible.
+However, the court does not seem to believe this is plausible.
 Relying on photographs that were taken during the festival that apparently showed the survivor to have been in a good mood, the court dismissed her claims of trauma and thereby her claims of assault itself.

 In a defining observation on what had happened after the survivor exited the lift, the court noted: